 (3) An application for renewal is otherwise to be made and determined in the same way as an application for initial registration under section 158.

-165. Amendment of conditions
+165. Amending etc. conditions of registration

 (1) Where under section 160(2)(a) a school is registered subject to conditions, the Minister may decide to —